f5devcentral/f5-sdk-js/README.md

 - Provides hand-written or auto-generated client code to make F5’s APIs/services simple and intuitive to use.
 - Handles the low-level details of communication with the API or service, including authentication sessions, async task handling, protocol handling, large file uploads, and more.
-- Can be installed using familiar package management tools such as pip.
+- Can be installed using familiar package management tools such as npm.

 ## Table of Contents